 4. Mike McCoy for restoring the 1893 character of the commercial building at 203 South Main Street (now Essential Glass Works), in part by removing a huge shingle façade that was added in the 1970's.

 5. David Schmidt for imaginative and artistic renovation of his residence at 403 South Lincoln Street (originally a farm house built around 1900), including features inspired by a variety of historical styles.

 6. The City of Moscow Public Works Department for creating eight informative entryway signs in the Downtown Moscow Historic District.

-7. The University of Idaho Department of Architectural and Engineering Services for guiding the creation of three "north campus gateway" structures that celebrate the Collegiate Gothic style and character of historic buildings on the central campus.
+7. The University of Idaho Department of Architectural and Engineering Services for guiding the creation of three "north campus gateway" structures which celebrate the Collegiate Gothic style and character of historic buildings on the central campus.

 1. Elizabeth Graff and John Dunn for adaptive reuse of the white masonry building at 129 West Third Street.
 The building, now known as "Turnstone Flats," is historically significant as the former headquarters of the "Psychiana" mail-order religion founded by Frank B. Robinson in the 1930's.
-In subsequent years it was occupied by medical offices and the University of Idaho.
+In subsequent years it was occupied by medical offices and University of Idaho offices.
 The current owners have made major infrastructure upgrades to improve energy efficiency and accessibility for a mix of apartments and business offices.

 2. Economic Modeling Specialists International (EMSI) for adaptive reuse and visual enhancement of the 1937 building at 409 South Jackson that was formerly the longtime home of the Daily Idahonian and Daily News newspapers.
 EMSI completed a tasteful modernization that significantly adds to the appearance and economic vitality of downtown Moscow.